shilarahman/JokeBot/README.md

 ## Installation

-To install, enter the following into a terminal, after switching to/activating a virtual environment if needed:
+To install, enter the following commands into a terminal one after another, after switching to/activating a virtual environment if needed:
+- `pip3 install rasa`
+- `pip3 install spacy`
-`pip3 install -r requirements.txt`.
+- `pip3 install nltk`
+- `spacy download en_core_web_md`
+- `pip install vaderSentiment`

 This should install all required dependencies.
+(Note: I tried my best to account for all the cases but I am sorry if your installation fails due to other unspecified errors)

 ### Other Troubleshooting
 If you have issues with the installation, know that to run the bot you must have `rasa` installed on `Anaconda` or any python virtual environment.